Guided Data Discovery in Interactive Visualizations via Active Search: Background

-In addition to using interactions to inform machine learning models, we can also seek to develop systems where machines take actions to guide users in the analytic process.
-Researchers in the visual analytics community have defined \emph{guidance} as a computer-assisted process aimed at resolving users' knowledge gap during an interactive session \cite{ceneda2016characterizing}.
-Returning to the work by Kim et al. \cite{kim2019topicsifter}, TopicSifter is an example of a system which guides the user by recommending potentially relevant keywords to include in the search space.
+In addition to using interactions to inform machine learning models, researchers have also developed systems where machines take actions to guide users in the analytic process \cite{guo2019visual, guo2019visualizing, jin2020carepre, das2019gaggle,ceneda2020guide,perez2022typology}.
+Ceneda et al.~\cite{ceneda2016characterizing} have defined \emph{guidance} as a computer-assisted process aimed at resolving users' knowledge gap during an interactive session.
+For example, Kim et al.\ \cite{kim2019topicsifter} proposed TopicSifter, an interactive system with the primary purpose of building models with high recall on text documents.
+This is an example of a system which guides the user by recommending potentially relevant keywords to include in the search space.
+Another example is \acro{ALVA} by Kucher et al.\ \cite{kucher2017active} which trains a stance classification model by querying the human user for labels.
+Yet another example of incorporating active learning into visual analytic workflows is RCLens by Lin et al.~\cite{lin2017rclens}.
+Their technique utilizes the rare category detection algorithm~\cite{he2009nearest} to guide users in identifying anomalies.
+In the context of our work, we utilize an active learning algorithm to guide the user to discover relevant data points efficiently while avoiding irrelevant ones.